The best credit monitoring services make it simple and easy to monitor your credit rating, to protect yourself against fraud.

 Aura includes its credit monitoring as part of its larger suite of security that endeavors to provide personal digital security, along with identity theft protection as a single, encompassing plan.
 For folks that are in need of a fix-it-all with one solution plan, then this one is worth a closer look.

 There are three plans in total, but each has the same comprehensive suite of services.
-The only real difference is how many folks are covered.
+The only real difference is how many people are covered.
 The choice of plans is Individual to cover one member, the Couple plan covers two members, and the Family/Group plan can have up to five members.
-Each plan includes 24/7 US based support, White Glove fraud resolution, and a generous $1 million in Identity Theft Insurance for each member of the plan.
+Each plan includes 24/7 US-based support, White Glove fraud resolution, and a fairly average $1 million in Identity Theft Insurance for each member of the plan.

 Read our full Aura review.

-How to choose the best credit monitoring services for you?
+How to choose the best credit monitoring service

 Legally, you are entitled to receive a one-time credit report for free through Credit Karma or annualcreditreport.com, which is considered by some people to be enough for their need to monitor their credit.

 But if you want to choose the best credit monitoring service for yourself, you'll want to consider aspects like: how comprehensive the credit score tracking and reporting is, how the pricing plans are, and how well the app runs on different platforms (mobile, laptop, and tablet).
 Also, look out for the identity protection tools they offer and the quality of the customer service.

 A credit monitoring service keeps track of a user's borrowing behavior, which is reflected in their credit score.
 A lender will want to consult an individual’s credit score before approving an application in order to check that they’re likely to pay back the money.

 These services can also protect users from identity theft (stolen credit cards) by detecting odd buying patterns and warning them promptly.
 With that in mind, a person’s credit information and history can be a valuable tool to somebody on either side of the fence.